Health & Safety Representatives Training Course

 Who is the program for?

-This course aims to give safety and health representative, supervisors, manager and others, the basic knowledge and skills to perform their roles and functions under legislation.
+This course aims to give health and safety representatives, supervisors, manager and others, the basic knowledge and skills to perform their roles and functions under legislation.
 Elected representatives are entitled to have time off with pay to attend this course.
 It is mandatory that the employer pay all costs associated with attending this course.

-Safety and Health Representatives, as elected representatives of their work group in matters of Occupational Safety and Health, play an important role in developing and maintaining consultation and cooperation between employers and employees.
+Health and Safety Representatives, as elected representatives of their work group in matters of Occupational Health and Safety, play an important role in developing and maintaining consultation and cooperation between employers and employees.

-The workplace functions of Safety and Health Representatives as set out in the legislation are to:
+The workplace functions of Health and Safety Representatives as set out in the legislation are to:

 • carry out regular inspections of the workplace